Paris-Lyons/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 linkTitle: "Troubleshooting"
 weight: 9
 description: >-
-     Are you experiencing issues with neurodesktop?
+     Are you experiencing issues with Neurodesktop?
 ---

 Neurodesk is an open-source project that is always evolving.
-If you are experiencing an issue not listed here, please open a [new issue](https://github.com/NeuroDesk/neurodesk.github.io/issues), so that we can aim to solve it and update our help documentation.
+If you are experiencing an issue not listed here, please open a [new issue](https://github.com/NeuroDesk/neurodesk.github.io/issues) so that we can aim to solve it and update our help documentation.

-To ask questions or suggest new features, [join the discussion](https://github.com/NeuroDesk/neurodesk.github.io/discussions) on github.
+To ask questions or suggest new features, [join the discussion](https://github.com/NeuroDesk/neurodesk.github.io/discussions) on GitHub.

 ## Windows users: WSL not installed properly

-The Docker engine relies on the Windows subsystem for Linux ([WSL]( https://docs.microsoft.com/en-us/windows/wsl/install-win10)) to run on a windows machine.
+The Docker engine relies on the Windows subsystem for Linux ([WSL]( https://docs.microsoft.com/en-us/windows/wsl/install-win10)) to run on a Windows machine.

 {{< alert title="Note" >}}We recommend the _manual_ install instructions, as the simplified install requires an upgrade to a preview build of Windows that may be unstable.{{< /alert >}}